mmagisha27/Smart-City-Traffic-Forecasting/README.md

 * Build a machine learning model for traffic forecasting.
 * Evaluate model performance using error metrics.
 * Generate future traffic predictions.
+* Develop an interactive dashboard for traffic prediction.
+* Visualize traffic density patterns using heatmaps.

 ## Technologies Used